OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 ###### Searching for Binary Cookies

 iOS applications often store binary cookie files in the application sandbox.
 Cookies are binary files containing cookie data for application WebViews.
-You can use Objection to convert these files to a json format and inspect the data.
+You can use objection to convert these files to a JSON format and inspect the data.

 ```bash
 ...itudehacks.DVIAswiftv2.develop on (iPhone: 13.2.3) [usb] # ios cookies get --json